saicumbulam/System-Design/ddis/stream-processing.md

 **Disk Space Usage**

 * If you only ever append to the log, you will eventually run out of disk space.
-To reclaim diskspace, the log is actually divided into segments, and from time to time old segments are deleted ormoved to archive storage
+To reclaim diskspace, the log is actually divided into segments, and from time to time old segments are deleted removed to archive storage
-* if a slow consumer cannot keep up with the rate of messages, and it falls so farbehind that its consumer offset points to a deleted segment, it will miss some of the messages.
+* if a slow consumer cannot keep up with the rate of messages, and it falls so far behind that its consumer offset points to a deleted segment, it will miss some of the messages.
 Effectively, the log implements a bounded-size buffer that discards old messages when it gets full,also known as a **circular buffer or ring buffer**

 **Replaying Old Messages**

 * Manipulating the consumer offset, we can read older data and return back to where we continued.

 ### Databases and Streams

-1. something was written to a database is an event that can be captured, stored, and processed.
-2. a replication log is a stream of database write events, produced by the leader as it processes transactions.
-The followers apply that stream of writes to their own copy of the database and thus end up with an accurate copy of the same data.The events in the replication log describe the data changes that occurred.

 #### Change data capture TODO